Algo-Foundry/demo-stateful/README.md

-# Statelful Smart Contract Demo
+# Stateful Smart Contract Demo
 This repository contains sample codes for a counter application.
 This application is created using a stateful smart contract.

 The application is first deployed to the blockchain.
 After which we will call the application to increment the counter.
 The application will then be deleted after.